 Alistair Petrie appears in Rogue One: A Star Wars Story, the first Star Wars Anthology film.

 Watch Alistair in the official teaser trailer here.

 Alistair plays series regular Robert Greenlaw in Peter Moffat’s new six-part BBC drama, Undercover, which also stars Sophie Okonedo and Adrian Lester.

 Alistair Petrie stars as Anthony Greaves, the referee, in independent feature film Kicking Off, which premiered in the UK at the end of April 2016.

 The film, directed by Matt Wilde, won the award for Best British Film at Raindance Festival 2015, and played at the prestigious Guadalajara Film Festival in March 2016.

 Alistair Petrie in 'The Night Manager'

 Alistair plays Sandy Langbourne, Richard Roper’s (Hugh Laurie) right-hand-man, in the BBC’s highly acclaimed adaptation The Night Manager.

-The series aired in the UK in early 2016, and is currently showing in the US on AMC.
+The series aired in the UK in early 2016, and in the US on AMC.